EremosCore/Eremos/.github/pull_request_template.md

 Related to #(issue number)

 ## Screenshots/Demo
 If applicable, add screenshots or demo links to help explain your changes.
+(Please use youtube.com)

 ## Deployment Notes
 Any special deployment considerations or migration steps needed.